Thinking...

 Example: Train an AI to play Pong by rewarding every point it scores.

-Our curriculum introduces ML gradually so kids build real understanding, not just surface knowledge.
+A few tips for parents and teachers: our curriculum introduces ML gradually โ grade by grade โ so kids build real understanding, not just surface knowledge.

 Students who can demonstrate ML projects on their applications stand out.
 Real AI projects show initiative, technical depth, and future-readiness that admissions teams value.